Nagoyashi/json2viz/README.md

-json2viz
+# json2viz

 A lightweight Python command-line utility for converting nested JSON or JSON Lines (JSONL/NDJSON) data into a flattened, tabular CSV format suitable for inspection, visualization, or easy conversion to other formats.

-🚀 Key Features
+# 🚀 Key Features

-Flattening: Uses pandas.json_normalize to automatically flatten nested objects into columns using a custom separator (default: __).
+1. Flattening: Uses pandas.json_normalize to automatically flatten nested objects into columns using a custom separator (default: __).

-JSONL Support: Automatically detects and loads JSON Lines files.
+2. JSONL Support: Automatically detects and loads JSON Lines files.

-CSV Output: Natively supports saving the flattened table to a CSV file using the --output flag.
+3. CSV Output: Natively supports saving the flattened table to a CSV file using the --output flag.

-Data Cleaning: Cleans cells to remove unsafe control characters and stringifies complex objects (like nested lists/dicts) to ensure compatibility with tabular outputs.
+4. Data Cleaning: Cleans cells to remove unsafe control characters and stringifies complex objects (like nested lists/dicts) to ensure compatibility with tabular outputs.

-📦 Installation
+# 📦 Installation

 Since this project is designed as a command-line tool, it's installed directly from the source repository.

-Prerequisites
+## Prerequisites

 You need Python 3.6+ and pip installed.

-Install the Tool
+## Install the Tool

 Colleagues can install the tool using one simple command that pulls directly from GitHub:

 pip install git+[https://github.com/Nagoyashi/json2viz.git](https://github.com/Nagoyashi/json2viz.git)

-💡 Usage
+# 💡 Usage

 The tool takes a single required argument: the path to your input JSON or JSONL file.

-Basic Syntax
+## Basic Syntax

 json2viz <INPUT_FILE> [OPTIONS]

-Key Examples
+## Key Examples (List Format for Easy Copying)

 The tool supports two primary modes: displaying data for quick inspection, or saving the output for visualization.

-Goal

-Command

-Output Behavior

-Quick View (Default)
+### Quick View (Default):

-json2viz data.json

-Displays the first 10 rows of the flattened data in the terminal.
+Goal: Displays the first 10 rows of the flattened data in the terminal.

+Command: json2viz data.json

-Save to CSV (Auto)
+### Save to CSV (Auto):

-json2viz data.json -o

-Saves all data to ~/Downloads/data_flat.csv.
+Goal: Saves all data to a CSV file in your Downloads folder.
 This is the recommended mode for visualization.

-Save to Specific Path

-json2viz data.json -o output/report.csv
+Command: json2viz data.json -o

+Output Behavior: File is saved as ~/Downloads/data_flat.csv.

+### Save to Specific Path:

-Saves all data to the specified CSV file path.
+Goal: Saves all data to a specified CSV file path.

-Custom Separator

-json2viz survey.json --sep . -o
+Command: json2viz data.json -o output/report.csv

+### Custom Separator:

-Keys are flattened using a dot (.), e.g., user.id instead of user__id.
+Goal: Keys are flattened using a dot (.), e.g., user.id instead of user__id.

+Command: json2viz survey.json --sep . -o

-Show All Rows in Terminal
+### Show All Rows in Terminal:

-json2viz data.json -n 0

-Displays all records directly in the terminal (useful for smaller files).
+Goal: Displays all records directly in the terminal (useful for smaller files).

+Command: json2viz data.json -n 0

-Command-Line Arguments
+## Command-Line Arguments (List Format for Easy Copying)

-Argument

-Description

-Default

-INPUT.json
+### INPUT.json

-Path to the input JSON or JSON Lines file.
+Description: Path to the input JSON or JSON Lines file.

-(Required)
+Default: (Required)

---sep
+### --sep

-Separator used to join nested keys (e.g., user__id).
+Description: Separator used to join nested keys (e.g., user__id).

-__
+Default: __

--n, --rows
+### -n, --rows

-Number of rows to display when not saving to a file.
+Description: Number of rows to display when not saving to a file.

-10
+Default: 10

--o, --output
+### -o, --output

-Optional.
+Description: Optional.
 Path to output CSV file.
 If used without a path, saves to ~/Downloads/<input_name>_flat.csv.

-(Display mode)
+Default: (Display mode)

-📜 License
+# 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.